MMGameslogo MMGames

 puts function

-Although less functional than the printf function, the puts function is easier if you just want to display a string.
+While less functional than the printf function, the puts function is simpler for displaying strings only.

-The following program is an example of displaying a string as the user enters it.
+The following program is an example of displaying a string entered by the user.

 #include <stdio.h>